- Data Recovery Services

 Forensic Computer Investigations – Computer Crime, Electronic Evidence & Expert Witness services

-- Data Clinic provide digital investigation services into all types of computer and computer related crime
+- Data Clinic provide forensic data recovery: Digital investigation services into all types of computer and computer related crime

 - Our computer forensics consultants are registered Expert Witnesses